EddieDover/mothership-crew-relationships/README.md

 #### Custom Roll Tables

-To create a compatible nested rolltable configuration, do the following:
+To create a set of roll-tables refer to the [Foundry VTT Documentation](https://foundryvtt.com/article/roll-tables/#nesting).

-1. Create 1 roll table per sub-category of your planned, primary, relationships roll-table.
-2. Create items inside each of the sub-category roll-tables.
-The module will look for item description first, and then fall back to item name if it is not set.
-3. Create a primary relationships roll table.
-Inside of which, create one item per sub-category.
-Change the name of the item to the sub-category name, and change the Result Type to Document.
-Then drag the sub-category roll table onto the provided field.
-4. Select the primary roll table from the dropdown selection in the module options.
+1. Create a rollable table for each category you want such as "Positive", "Negative", or "Rivals"
+2. Within that table, create new items for each of the outcomes.
+For instance, if they are close, this might be "One reminds the other of a lost friend or family member." or "They both witnessed something they shouldn't have."
+   1. Each of these items should have a description of the relationship.
+Try to keep this a short descriptive sentence.
+   2. If no description is set, the name of the item is used.
+3. Once you have all of your relationship tables built, create one more rollable table to link them together.
+Drag the tables you have created into the list of this primary table.
+   1. Make sure to edit the `Roll Formula` in the `Summary` tab, to match the amount of sub-tables you have created. _If you have 6 sub-tables, it should list the roll as 1d6, etc._
+4. Open your settings, and change the custom table dropdown for `mothership-crew-relationships` to use your newly created custom table.

 ### For Players